mohataher/db4o-android/README.md

 To download the jar file, please download it from bin/ folder.

+This JAR file is tested on:
+- Android 4.4.4 (Nexus 5)
+- Android 4.3 (Samsung Galaxy S III)

-This JAR file is tested on Android 4.4.4 (Nexus 5) Please test it on older versions and notify me.
+Please test it on older versions and notify me.

 Disclaimer: all rights reserved for db4o owners.
 This is just to help other developers.